VSI OpenVMS x86-64 V9.2-3

 Host System Check

-The VMS CPUID Feature Check document contains instructions on how to run the script and interpret the results and also describes script limitations.
+The VMS CPUID Feature Check document contains instructions on how to run the script and interpret the results.
+It also describes script limitations.

 Guest Virtual Machine Check